Words and terms used in the world of From The Waters.

 The capital city of Wynikrs.

-A subunit of currency used in Aelin.
+The Aelish Ephasian Zia is a subunit of currency used in Aelin.
 One hundred zia are equivalent to a single xae.

 Verb.
-The process of an individual becoming a Striker's Trust, either the first time to establish the bond or to reaffirm it.
-The process of creating a zika involves putting a hand on the non-Striker's shoulder and saying, "You're a good friend".
+An Aelish Striker term for the process of an individual becoming a Striker's Trust, either the first time to establish the bond or to reaffirm it.

 The yellow dwarf star of the zonar system in which the planet Ephillion resides.